 - Forest and Wildlife Ecology 101: Orientation to Wildlife Ecology

-- Inter-Ag 165: International Issues in Agriculture, Environment and Life Science
+- Inter-Ag 155: Issues in Agriculture, Environment, and Life Sciences

-- Inter-Ag 175: Women in Science and Engineering (WISE) Seminar
+- Inter-Ag 175: Women in Science & Engineering (WISE) Seminar